openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	// Code omitted for clarity ...

 We've got the recipes for basic shapes down, but let's add one more detail before moving on to brushes: [anti-aliasing](http://en.wikipedia.org/wiki/Spatial_anti-aliasing "Wiki on spatial anti-aliasing").
 Our lines and outlines look a bit blocky, like paths of jagged pixels.
 Anti-aliasing refers to a set of techniques that smooth out those jagged edges.
-Simply add [`ofEnableAntiAliasing()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAntiAliasing "ofEnableAntiAliasing Documentation Page") to your `setup` function, and poof, smoother lines.
-Now, anti-aliasing will apply to anything we draw until we call [`ofDisableAntiAliasing()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAntiAliasing "ofDisableAntiAliasing Documentation Page")
+Simply add [`ofEnableAntiAliasing()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAntiAliasing "ofEnableAntiAliasing Documentation Page") to your `setup` function, and poof, smoother lines (**figure x**).
+Now, anti-aliasing will apply to anything we draw until we call [`ofDisableAntiAliasing()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAntiAliasing "ofDisableAntiAliasing Documentation Page").

 ![Anti-aliasing](images/intrographics_antialiasing.png "Line with and without anti-aliasing")